maciejmiklas/led-display/README.md

 The whole implementation of *ScrollingText8x8* is non blocking and it consumes CPU only when there is something to be done.
 Internally it's using simple State Machine.

-There is one last thing: **you have to keep animated text in global variable**  in order to avoid garbage collection.
+There is one last thing: **you have to keep text used for animation in global variable**  in order to avoid garbage collection.
 It's not being copied in *scroll()* to avoid memory fragmentation.

 ## Scrolling Text Mixed
 This example is similar to one above, but this time we will display several scrolling areas.
 In order to view animation on youtube click on image.

 [![](/doc/img/scrollingTextMixed_youtube.jpg)](https://youtu.be/nanXzz2FVsY)

 [Here is the sketch](/examples/ScrollingText).

 This code is similar to one with one scrolling area, but this time we have a few.
 We have created few instances of *ScrollingText8x8*, each one containing different text and position on the display.
 In order to play animation you have to call *cycle()* on each instance, but you have to call only once *flush()*.
 Each call on *cycle()* will update it's part of the display and flush will send changed display o MAX chips.